Why You Shouldn’t Worry About ETF Closures

-The ETF space has been a hot spot for growth in the investment landscape over the past decade.
+The ETF space has been a hot spot for growth in the investment landscape over 2002 to 2014.
 Exchange-traded products have come a long way since 1995 when merely two funds in total were in existence.
-Today, investors can choose from an extensive lineup of nearly 1,500 offerings, showcasing how self-directed investors and professional money managers have bolstered demand for these financial instruments.
+As of 2014, investors can choose from an extensive lineup of nearly 1,600 offerings, showcasing how self-directed investors and professional money managers have bolstered demand for these financial instruments.
 However, the ever-expanding product roster has also lead to waves of ETF closures, causing some to worry that the growth of the industry will be overwhelmed by a string of liquidations [see also Free Report: How To Pick The Right ETF Every Time].

 Relax, It’s Healthy